python-pillow/Pillow/docs/handbook/image-file-formats.rst

 If present, the ``loop`` parameter can be used to set the number of times the GIF should loop, and the ``duration`` parameter can set the number of milliseconds between each frame.
-The ``duration`` parameter can be either an integer or a list of integer.
-Passing a list to ``duration`` parameter will set the ``duration`` of each frame respectively.
+The ``duration`` parameter can be either an integer or a list of integers.
+Passing a list to the ``duration``parameter will set the ``duration`` of each frame respectively.

 Reading local images